danmarton/healthdata/README.md

 ## Data Pump (ETL)
 The data bus will be built upon international (de facto) standards, connected to public open data marts listed on a tab of the config page with Add & Remove buttons - okay, maybe an Edit as well.
 Yo!
 The biggest nerd of the research team would use our software to build a big fancy query that would start downloading a huge amount of data when they press the big red Launch button.
 This would probably take a while, but afterwards the rest of the team would be able to come into the sandbox to play with the data as well.

-* Upstream: mine data from brainf*ck legacy systems to modern warehouses.
-None of our business, honey!
+* Upstream: mine data from operational (incl. legacy) systems to modern warehouses.
+None of our business this is!
 * Midstream: implement powerful data modeling standards to prevent the driver from kicking our ass off the data bus.
 * Downstream: download data from warehouses into visual analytics thingy.
 This is what we are gonna do!!!